GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 ## Generalizing to 2D Fourier Transform

 Images can be represented as 2D functions $f(x, y)$ varying in spatial coordinates $(x, y)$ in the image plane.
-Just like a 1D wave, every 2D image signal can be decomposed into a series of sine terms.
+Like a 1D wave, every 2D image signal can be decomposed into a series of sine terms.

 To visualize the sinuous nature of image signals, we can plot the pixel intensities of the image in a surface plot and observe the top view of its contours.
 In this view, areas of sharp change, like edges, appear as narrow peaks, and swatches of uniform values, like the evenly colored sky, appear flat with no or low gradual peaks.
 These patterns have direct parallels with the sharp narrow peaks of high frequency waves and low gradual peaks of low frequency waves.